Bayesian Gates for Reliable Logical Operations under Noisy Condition: Abstract

 \section{Abstract}

 The reliability of logical operations is indispensable for the reliable operation of computational systems.
 Since the down-sizing of micro-fabrication generates non-negligible noise in these systems, a new approach for designing noise-immune gates is required.
-In this paper, we demonstrate that noise-immune gates can be designed by combining Bayesian inference theory with the idea of computation over a noisy signal.
+In this paper, we demonstrate that noise-immune gates can be designed by combining Bayesian inference theory with the idea of computation over noisy signals.
 To reveal their practical advantages, the performance of these gates is evaluated in comparison with a stochastic resonance-based gate proposed previously.
-This approach for computation is also demonstrated to be better than a conventional one that conducts information transmission and computation separately.
+We also demonstrate that this approach for computation can be better than a conventional one that conducts information transmission and computation separately.

 \keywords{Noise immune computation | fluctuation | statistical inference | }

 \ignoreInFinal{